Extravagancy in TechPosted on 8th of May 2021 | 1053 words

-Implications on our evolution
+Implications on Our Evolution

 Back in the olden days, when I wasn’t even born, computers tended to be understandably very limited in terms of resources.
 Computing has evolved tremendously since allowing us to use these kinds of larger-than-life solutions in environments where they wouldn’t necessarily be needed.
-Has the quality of systems or programs evolved directly proportional to the increase of computing power?
+Has the quality of systems or programs evolved directly proportional to the increase in computing power?
 Definitely not.
-The fact that these kinds of powers are available to us everywhere has possibly increased the number of innovations since more people can start thinking possible uses for these machines that are all around us and because they are in contact with them regularly.
-Although you could think that since more people are in contact with these kinds of machines daily, it would equal more interest in programming, etc. This doesn’t seem to be the case.
+The fact that these kinds of powers are available to us everywhere has possibly increased the number of innovations since more people can start thinking of possible uses for these machines that are all around us because they are in contact with them regularly.
+Although you could think that since more people are in contact with these machines daily, it would equal more interest in programming, etc. This doesn’t seem to be the case.

 Where I’m getting with this is the fact that the quality tends to be going down when we go towards the future; how could this be tackled?
-Clearly, this kind of wild west design in these kinds of crucial systems can’t continue.
+Clearly, this kind of wild west design in these crucial systems can’t continue.

-Strategic approach in the development
+Strategic Approach in the Development

 Overall, I think these large systems have their places in many domains, but these domains where their power could use efficiently are very rare.
-This ends up in a situation where we either have a lot of unnecessary computing power just laying there or used for something unnecessary.
-Now systems have this unnecessary complexity that mainly hinders the people’s workflow developing the whole system.
+This ends up in a situation where we either have a lot of unnecessary computing power just lying there or used for something unnecessary.
+Now systems have this unnecessary complexity that mainly hinders the people’s workflow in developing the whole system.

 I also think that doing something because “this might be needed in the future” is a bad practice since this tends to end up in an infinite loop of unnecessary work.
 Since more straightforward solutions tend to be quite often good enough for most projects with much better developer experience and much better efficiency.
-These kinds of solutions also often allow effortless migration to a bigger and better solution if needed.
+These solutions also often allow effortless migration to a bigger and better solution if needed.
 So don’t optimize if it’s not necessary.